raymondmars/ngrok.space/README.md

 2. init these modules by go mod and upgrade golang to the latest version
 3. create a user system and add a server auth function based on user information
 4. add a newly self-sign certificate and create a new Makefile to do build and deploy
 5. add a Dockerfile to the server and let it can run in a docker image
+6. create a new Makefile to make everything
 6. modify client code, add a gin server, Let the user decide whether to build a version with its own client-server

 #### Why did I add a gin server to the client as the default server?